technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-03/Lab 3 – Working with Sensitivity Labels-TF-v9July2025.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image26.png)

 14. The **New sensitivity label** wizard will start.
-On the **Label details** page, enter the following information:
+On the **Label details** page, enter the following information, then click on the **Next** button:

     - Name: **+++Employee data (HR)+++**

     - Display name: **+++Employee data (HR)+++**

     - Description for users: **+++This HR label is the default label for all specified documents in the HR Department.+++**

     - Description for admins: **+++This label is created in consultation with Ms.Jones (Head of HR department).
 Contact her, when you want to change settings of the label.+++**

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image27.png)